aptos-foundation/AIPs/aips/aip-61.md

 #### Zero-knowledge signatures

-This gets us to the _essence of this AIP_: we are now ready to describe how privacy-preserving signatures work for our OIDB accounts.
-These signatures leak _nothing_ about the user’s OIDC account nor the managing app’s ID associated with the accessed OIDB account.
+This gets us to the _essence of this AIP_: we are now ready to describe how privacy-preserving signatures work for our keyless accounts.
+These signatures leak _nothing_ about the user’s OIDC account nor the managing app’s ID associated with the accessed keyless account.

 A **zero-knowledge signature** $\sigma_\mathsf{txn}$ over a transaction $\mathsf{txn}$ for an address with authentication key $\mathsf{auth\\_key}$ is defined as: